Chapter 24 : Family Secrets

 “You’d think you’d lose track after awhile.”
 Tyler shook his head.
 “Or learn to be more careful.”

-“Of course I am,” Rose said immediately.
+“Of course I am,” Rose said immediately, getting drawn in despite her better judgment.
 “What’s life without a few bruises and broken bones?”

 “James, you can be so morbid sometimes,” Marion said.
 She was still smiling, but some of the mirth had left her eyes.

 “Why?” he asked.
-“Because I know what the dangers of my profession are going to be and don’t play denial?”
+“Because I don’t play at denial?”
 His voice had gotten a little combative, which Roxanne had clearly noticed.
-She shot him an irritated look that told Rose quite plainly that James was right to be concerned.
+She shot him an irritated look that told Rose quite plainly that James was right to be concerned about her dressing him down.

-Marion looked calm, but when she spoke, her voice was a little heated, too.
-“No. Because you can joke about yourself and people you care about being seriously injured.”
+Marion looked like she was maintaining calm, but when she spoke, the heat in her voice betrayed her true feelings.
+“No. Because you can joke about yourself and people you supposedly care about being seriously injured.”

 “Well, what am I supposed to do?”
 James snapped.
 “Go crazy worrying about half my family?
 Everyone knows the risks.
-You don’t see V or Teddy quitting their jobs just because of a trip or two to St. Mungo’s, and you won’t see me doing it, either.”
+You don’t see V or Teddy quitting their jobs just because of a few bruises and broken bones, and you won’t see me doing it, either.”

 Marion glared at one of the plates on the table, and James crossed his arms, looking sour.